-Also, don’t overlook the benefits of a practice management system like Amvik Solutions.
+Don’t overlook the benefits of a practice management system like WebABA.
 While you might be wary these additional costs in your early stages of business startup, it’s important to recognize that you won’t have a lot of free time to deal with billing, client scheduling, and general management issues.
-Plus, with advent of the Internet, many companies and federal agencies have moved from paper files to electronic data collection, which means it is in your best interest to learn and take advantage of this growing technology.
+Plus, with the advent of the Internet, many companies and federal agencies have moved from paper files to electronic data collection, which means it is in your best interest to learn and take advantage of this growing technology.

 It’s vital to separate your personal expenses and bank accounts from your business’.
-One of the means by which to set a standard is to set yourself an hour wage.
-During the startup phase of your business, you’ll want to limit overhead and provide your business with as much capital as needed to make it a success.
+One of the means by which to set a standard is to determine an hourly wage for yourself.
+During the startup phase of your business, you’ll want to limit overhead and provide your business with as much capital as needed to ensure its success.

 Of course, you’ll want to balance what you need to get by with how much your business needs to be sustainable.
 Depending on your living requirements, provide yourself enough to cover the essentials (bills, food, gas, etc.).
 But this also means you’ll need to cut out discretionary items.
 Shopping sprees and frequent vacations are not going to help your business’ financial life.